salpharre/JavaScript-Psychic-Game/README.md

 * Launch

-* Sources

 ### General Info

 This game is to be played directly in the web browser.
+It is a guessing game, designed for one user playing against the computer.

+The user has six chances to guess the letter, if they are not lucky enough they loose a point.
+Scoring is simple, you win, 1 point; you loose, 1 loss to your bag.

+Bootstrap was used for styling but the function is all JavaScript.

+`if..else` conditionals nestled within a .onkeyup() function.

 #### Technologies